-Membership is free.
-And there’s no catch, your information will only be used for Leading lights boardroom purposes.
+Participation is free.
+And there’s no catch, your information will only be used for Leading Lights Boardroom purposes.
 We treat your personal and company data confidentially and in compliance with the GDPR.

 Leading lights boardroom moderator Rob Beijleveld is the publisher of CIO Magazine, IT-executive and BoardroomIT.
 He is also host of the annual CIODAY in The Netherlands for already 15 years.
 He created a thriving local CIO community and with his company ICT Media he successfully facilitates Board of Directors and Supervisory Board communities as well.
 He also founded the Dutch CIO of the Year award, and initiatives on Corporate Social Responsibility, innovation, general leadership and more.

 ICT Media facilitates its loyal C level community with strongly demand-driven programmes.
 The core target group comprises CIOs, CDOs, CTOs, COOs and other leaders within the digital, business and technology field.
 ICT Media supports decision makers with online and offline media publications and networking events.

 Joris van Oers is responsible for the business in the resources, manufacturing and logistics vertical.
 He is also responsible for operations in Europe, he reports to the CEO of BT’s Global Division.